 Supplication is a simple request.
 When you are worried and anxious about the future, you can simply ask God to direct you and to change circumstances to His will.
 If you are not clear on what needs to change, it is much more effective to simply ask God for His will to be done in that situation.

 There are some things that we do know how to pray about.
 We know that it is God’s will to heal, although we may not know exactly how He will accomplish it.
 You could receive a miracle, or be directed to the right doctor, but asking God to move on your behalf or the behalf of others will bring more peace.

 Personally, I like to “call things that are not.”
 I always call for God’s “highest and best” to be manifest in every area of my life and the lives of others.

-It’s difficult to have worry, stress, and anxiety if you are giving thanks.
+Worry, stress, and anxiety decrease if you are giving thanks.
 When you begin to give God thanks for things present, past, or future, you are painting a positive picture and giving yourself a good image.
 There is a lot of value in the old song “Count Your Blessings.”
 Counting your blessings and giving God praise will change your frame of mind---from negative to positive!
 The word “thanksgiving” comes from a Greek word meaning “grant freely” and “will.”
 So the giving of thanks opens the heart as it freely grants gratitude to the Lord.

 Change Your “What Ifs”